birjj/jfagerberg.me/README.md

 # [jfagerberg.me](https://jfagerberg.me) - Astro edition

-My personal website written using Astro, Preact and Tailwind.
+My personal website written using Astro and Preact.

 See branches of this repo for previous editions built on other technologies.
 I tend to use my personal website for exploring tech I find interesting.